cambragol/fallout-fission/_pages/quick_start.md

 - Recommended size: **140×116** pixels (same size as perk/trait/karma fallout boy images).
 - The icon appears next to your mod in the mod list.
+- **This icon’s art index is what other mods will use to detect your mod’s presence.**

-If you omit the icon, it will be blank.
+If you omit the icon, the mod list will show a blank space, and other mods cannot reliably detect your mod via `art_exists_by_index`.

-**That’s it!** Your mod will now appear with proper metadata and an icon in the mod list, making it easier for players to identify and manage.
+**That’s it!** Your mod will now appear with proper metadata and an icon in the mod list, making it easier for players to identify and manage – and for other mods to conditionally integrate with yours.

 ---